-In 2001, Miami Dade College established the Florida Center for the Literary Arts (FCLA), a college-wide academic and cultural initiative that promotes the appreciation of literature in all forms and engages South Florida’s diverse community in an exchange of ideas.
+In 2001, Miami Dade College established The Center for Literature and Theatre, a college-wide academic and cultural initiative that promotes the appreciation of literature in all forms and engages South Florida’s diverse community in an exchange of ideas.
 The Center serves both students and residents of Miami-Dade County.

 Dialogue about the development and structure of the Center had begun several years earlier and had involved Miami Dade College faculty and staff, members of the board of Miami Book Fair International, special advisors from the book industry and selected members of the community.
 Building on the success of Miami Book Fair International over the years, and the tremendously positive response of the community, the idea of a literary center was conceived to help advance the College’s vast and diverse literary traditions in a more consistent format throughout the year at multiple locations.

 At the same time, the College received a generous grant from the John S. and James L. Knight Foundation to create a permanent endowment for the Center.
 This support paved the way for a solid base for the Florida Center for the Literary Arts.
 Full programming began in January 2002.